genkgo/omnipay-ideallite/README.md

 ## Use with caution

 Do not use this library for your webshop.
 The payment validation methods by iDeal lite, easy and basic are not considered safe.
 You might use it for donations.
-This library can also help you upgrade clients that are still using iDeal lite, basic and easy payments.
+The intention for this library is to help you upgrade clients that are still using iDeal lite, basic and easy payments.